 Best months for hiking Everest Base Camp trek

 There are two distinct seasons for trekking to EBC.
 The best months to trek to Everest base camp are in the pre-monsoon season through March, April, and May, or in the post-monsoon season from late September, October, November.

 If you decide to trek on the border of the monsoon season keep in mind that sometimes the season starts earlier or finishes later and unexpected rainfalls might influence your Everest Base Camp trek itinerary.

 Pre monsoon (Feb-May) the weather should be largely stable and dry, great for trekking.
 We have done a lot of trekking in Nepal between February and April.
 We loved the landscapes on the EBC trek in this period.
 Late February and early March is our favorite time for trekking in Nepal.
 We loved the clear skies, crisp air and spectacular views late February/early March.
 Trekking on EBC this time of the year was however freezing cold, so be prepared.
+Rain can start early, some years you can get a lot of rain on the trail late in April and in May.
 Comparing the photo above and below you can see there was a lot more snow and colder conditions in February than in April in Namche Bazaar.

 If you want to hike to Gokyo Lakes just be aware that in years with a lot of snow Cho La Pass at 5420m on the way to Gokyo Ri is often closed in February and you might not be able to cross.

 Post monsoon (late Sept-Nov) with less haze and clouds in this period it will normally provide better views of these spectacular mountains.
 This time is colder but a great time to hike to Gokyo Lakes.
 This is a good season for trekking, but from October it can be crazy busy with packed teahouses, combine this with frozen water pipes can make for some frustrations.